-A repayment mortgage is the most risk-free way to pay your capital back to the lender, in the early years it is mainly the interest that you are paying and your balance will reduce very slowly especially if you have taken out a 25, 30 or 35 year term.
-This situation switches in the last ten years or so of your mortgage where your payments are paying off more capital than interest and the balance will come down much faster.
+A repayment mortgage is the most risk-free way to pay your capital back to the lender.
+It is mainly the interest that you are paying in the early years, and your balance will reduce very slowly, especially if you have taken out a 25, 30 or 35-year term.
+This situation switches in the last ten years or so of your mortgage, where your payments are paying off more capital than interest, and the balance will come down much faster.